Himansheeeee/Analyzing-Amazon-Sales-Data-/README.md

 - Sales management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
 - Sales management today is the most important function in a commercial and business enterprise.

-**Do ETL: Extract-Transform-Load some Amazon dataset and find for me Sales-trend:**
+**Do ETL: Extract-Transform-Load Amazon dataset and find Sales-trend:**

 1. Month-wise
 2. Year-wise